Actual Freedom – The Actual Freedom Mailing List Correspondence

 RESPONDENT: Sensual pleasure results from the brain’s pleasure faculties.

 RICHARD: Are you referring to what is known as the sensorium?
-Vis.: ‘sensorium: the seat of sensation in the brain of humans and animals; the percipient centre to which sensory impulses are transmitted by the nerves; the whole sensory apparatus (including the sensory nerves); formerly also, the brain regarded as centre of consciousness and nervous energy’.
+Viz.: ‘sensorium: the seat of sensation in the brain of humans and animals; the percipient centre to which sensory impulses are transmitted by the nerves; the whole sensory apparatus (including the sensory nerves); formerly also, the brain regarded as centre of consciousness and nervous energy’.
 (Oxford Dictionary).

 RESPONDENT: If that part of the brain was damaged there would be no pleasure in the actual world – regardless of its perfection or infinitude.